tanimaraeliassantos/Laravel-cars-project/README.md

 In a world of multimillionaires with a number of cars available for a leisurable ride, wouldn't it be nice to have an app to keep data on your cars stored nice and tight?
 Well, fret no more!
 We have arrived.

 - Tanimara here you are!
-Remember: code every day, takes the pain of being junior away.
   How to create your own form request in Laravel from https://www.youtube.com/watch?v=wNnLnN3nubc

   See it live with `php artisan serve`.